Kevin-CodeCrew/coding_concepts_sprint_2/Introduction_to_HTML.md

 ![HTML Semantic Elements](./img/html_symantics.png)

 Think about it as a way to chop up your web pages.
 Prior to building any web page in HTML, take a moment to consider what the semantics should be for your web page.
+It will make your life so much easier when it comes to tailoring the look and feel of your websites with [CSS](./Introduction_to_CSS.md).

 ![Semantic HTML Elements](./img/html-semantic-tags.png)